reakaleek/docs-builder/docs/source/migration/syntax.md

 navigation_title: New syntax
 ---

 With the migration to Elastic Docs v3, the primary format for all Elastic Docs is transitioning from AsciiDoc to Markdown.
 Why Markdown?
-Markdown is already an industry standard across the industry, and 90% of Elastic developers are comfortable working with Markdown syntax [[source](https://docs.google.com/presentation/d/1morhFX4tyVB0A2f1_fnySzeJvPYf0kXGjVVYU_lVRys/edit#slide=id.g13b75c8f1f3_0_463)].
+Markdown is already an industry standard and 90% of Elastic developers are comfortable working with Markdown syntax [[source](https://docs.google.com/presentation/d/1morhFX4tyVB0A2f1_fnySzeJvPYf0kXGjVVYU_lVRys/edit#slide=id.g13b75c8f1f3_0_463)].

 See our [syntax guide](../syntax/index.md) to learn more about the flavor of Markdown that we support.